-JAIIB Exam 2025 - May and Nov attempts, Registration (Aug 1), Eligibility, Exam Dates, Syllabus & Pattern
+JAIIB Exam 2026 - Exam Date, Registration, Eligibility, Syllabus & Pattern

-JAIIB Exam 2025 - May and Nov attempts, Registration (Aug 1), Eligibility, Exam Dates, Syllabus & Pattern
+JAIIB Exam 2026 - Exam Date, Registration, Eligibility, Syllabus & Pattern

-JAIIB Exam 2025: JAIIB stands for Junior Associate of Indian Institute of Banking and Finance.
+JAIIB stands for Junior Associate of Indian Institute of Banking and Finance.
 The JAIIB course is a flagship course offered by the Indian Institute of Banking and Finance (IIBF).
-IIBF has already announced the JAIIB 2025 exam dates on its website.
+IIBF has already announced the JAIIB 2026 exam dates on its website.
 The JAIIIB exam is conducted two times in a year.
-The JAIIB May 2025 exams were conducted from May 5 to 18, 2025.
-The JAIIB exam 2025 has four subjects - Indian Economy & Indian Financial System, Principles & Practices of Banking, Accounting & Financial Management for Bankers and Retail Banking & Wealth Management.
-Candidates who are members of IIBF are eligible to take the JAIIB 2025 exam.
+The JAIIB May 2026 exams are expected to be held from the first week of May 2026.
+The JAIIB exam 2026 has four subjects - Indian Economy & Indian Financial System, Principles & Practices of Banking, Accounting & Financial Management for Bankers and Retail Banking & Wealth Management.
+Candidates who are members of IIBF are eligible to take the JAIIB 2026 exam.
 Furthermore, candidates must also be class 12 passed to be eligible for the exam.
 Candidates must score minimum 50% marks in each subject to be deemed passed in the JAIIB exam.

 This Story also Contains

-JAIIB Exam 2025 - May and Nov attempts, Registration (Aug 1), Eligibility, Exam Dates, Syllabus & Pattern
+JAIIB Exam 2026 - Exam Date, Registration, Eligibility, Syllabus & Pattern

-The JAIIB November 2025 registration will begin from August 1, 2025.
-Candidates can also complete the JAIIB 2025 exam registration with a late fee of Rs 100 and 200 till August 21, 2025.
-The JAIIB exam result May 2025 will be declared tentatively after 45 days from the date of the exam.
+The JAIIB November 2026 registration will begin in August 2026.
+Candidates can also complete the JAIIB 2026 exam registration with a late fee of Rs 100 and 200 as per the specified dates.
+The JAIIB exam result May 2026 will be declared tentatively after 45 days from the date of the exam.
 Read the complete article to know more about the JAIIB exam, eligibility criteria, exam registration, etc.

 Event